nawabahmadreshi/documentation/pages/marketing-channels/journeys.md

 ### Audience rule limitations

 Because cookies are restricted on both AMP and iOS, event-based audience rules on AMP Journeys are cookie-restricted.
-Practically, it means that targeting works *only within AMP* for the following rules:
+Practically, this means that targeting works *only within AMP* for the following rules:

 * Has completed event
 * Has visited web
 * Has visited the app
 * Has the app installed

-Once a user has clicked any Branch link outside of AMP, event-based audience rules will adhere to the regular web cookie for that user, and will work across AMP and non-AMP web.
+Once a user has clicked a Branch link outside of AMP, event-based audience rules will adhere to the regular web cookie for that user, and will work across AMP and non-AMP web.

 ## Select an AMP-compatible template